csesoc/constitution/CONSTITUTION.rst

 Special resolutions
 -------------------

-    Copied from section 33 of the Model Constitution.
-    See `https://www.fairtrading.nsw.gov.au/associations-and-co-operatives/associations/running-an-association/resolutions` for more info.

 #.
 A special resolution may only be passed by CSESoc in accordance with section 39 of the Act.

 Voting
 ------

-    Copied from section 34 of the Model Constitution.

 #.
 On any question arising at a general meeting of CSESoc a full member has one vote only.
 #.
 In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting is entitled to exercise a second or casting vote.